oracle/coherence-cli/README.md

 for more information on setting up Management over REST.

-NOTE: The CLI does not replace current management and monitoring tools such as the [Coherence VisualVM Plugin](https://github.com/oracle/coherence-visualvm), [Enterprise Manager](https://docs.oracle.com/cd/E24628_01/install.121/e24215/coherence_getstarted.htm#GSSOA10121), or [Grafana Dashboards](https://oracle.github.io/coherence-operator/docs/latest/#/docs/metrics/040_dashboards), but compliments and provides a lightweight and scriptable alternative.
+NOTE: The CLI does not replace current management and monitoring tools such as the [Coherence VisualVM Plugin](https://github.com/oracle/coherence-visualvm), [Enterprise Manager](https://docs.oracle.com/cd/E24628_01/install.121/e24215/coherence_getstarted.htm#GSSOA10121), or [Grafana Dashboards](https://oracle.github.io/coherence-operator/docs/latest/#/docs/metrics/040_dashboards), but complements and provides a lightweight and scriptable alternative.

 ## Why use the Coherence CLI?

-The CLI compliments your existing Coherence management tools and allows you to:
+The CLI complements your existing Coherence management tools and allows you to:

 * Interactively monitor your Coherence clusters from a lightweight terminal-based interface
 * Monitor service "StatusHA" during rolling restarts of Coherence clusters
 * Script Coherence monitoring and incorporate results into other management tooling
 * Output results in various formats including text, JSON and utilize JsonPath to extract attributes of interest
 * Gather information that may be useful for Oracle Support to help diagnose issues
-* Connect to standalone or WebLogic Server based clusters from commercial versions 12.2.1.4 and above as well as all [Coherence Community Edition](https://github.com/oracle/coherence) (CE) versions
+* Connect to standalone or WebLogic Server based clusters from commercial versions 12.2.1.4 and above as well as the latest [Coherence Community Edition](https://github.com/oracle/coherence) (CE) versions
 * Retrieve thread dumps across members

 ## Install the CLI